sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

    - **Identity provider name**: A descriptive name for the identity provider that helps you to distinguish it from other providers.
-   - **Identity provider ID**: IdP ID that is passed as a parameter to Flex API when authenticating using this client/IdP.
+   - **Identity provider ID**: IdP ID that is passed as a parameter to Sharetribe API when authenticating using this client/IdP.
 It is generated based on the provider name
    - **Identity provider URL**: In OpenID Connect terms this is the _issuer location_ of the identity provider.
 It is used to resolve ID token signing keys used by the identity provider.
 See below _Discovery document and JSON Web keys_ for more details.

 <info>
-Auth0 requires identity provider URL with a trailing slash, but Flex Console does not currently allow adding trailing slashes.
-If you are adding an Auth0 integration, add the URL without the trailing slash, and reach out to Flex Support so we can manually fix the formatting.
+Auth0 requires identity provider URL with a trailing slash, but Sharetribe Console does not currently allow adding trailing slashes.
+If you are adding an Auth0 integration, add the URL without the trailing slash, and reach out to Sharetribe Support so we can manually fix the formatting.
 </info>

 5. Fill in the Client ID.
-This is the identifier of your Flex marketplace at you identity provider.
+This is the identifier of your Sharetribe marketplace at you identity provider.
 It will be the _audience_ of the ID token returned from the identity provider.
-6. If you have multiple clients configured at your identity provider to be used to log into your Flex marketplace, list the additional client IDs as trusted client IDs.
+6. If you have multiple clients configured at your identity provider to be used to log into your Sharetribe marketplace, list the additional client IDs as trusted client IDs.
 The idea is, that every client ID that is included as an audience (`aud` claim) in an ID token returned from your identity provider should be included as the client ID or trusted client ID in the client.

 ![Add OpenID Connect client](oidc-client-2.png)